LuisUrdianivia1994/Lenovo-Flex--15-Flex14-Hackintosh/README.md

 # Lenovo-Flex-15-and-Flex14-OpenCore-Hackintosh

 This is My Hackintosh Build On OpenCore.
-99% compatibility with macOS Catalina
+99% compatibility with MacOS /HighSierra/Catalina/BigSur

 Lenovo IdeaPad Flex 14 / Flex 15